mulberrysymbols/mulberry-symbols/docs/README.md

 ## Contact

-If you have any questions or suggestions then do drop me a line at "steve@opendirective.com" or raise an issue over on [GitHub](https://github.com/mulberrysymbols/mulberry-symbols).
+If you have any questions or suggestions then do raise an issue over on [GitHub](https://github.com/mulberrysymbols/mulberry-symbols) or drop me a line at "steve @ opendirective . com".